mellaurie/tone/pages/02.april-2020/04.u4/_4-6/alert.md

 #### Activity 4.6: Resources on Quizzes & Tests

-:fa-book: Select from the following resources
+:fa-book: Select from the following resources:

 **Writing effective test questions:**